-Incidents will be recorded on an incident report form and a Health & Safety report will be prepared for the AGM detailing accidents that have occurred, issues raised, actions taken and any further recommendations.
+Incidents will be recorded on an incident report form and submitted to the committee.
+A Health & Safety report will be prepared by the committee for the AGM detailing accidents that have occurred, issues raised, actions taken and any further recommendations.

 - When at sea the Cox is in command of the skiff.